Online account security

 - Don’t reply to emails asking you to provide personal information or verify your account.
 We’ll never request sensitive information in unsecured communications like email.

 - So you know emails we send you are genuine, we'll always quote the last 4 digits of your account number and / or part of your post code.
 We'll also always greet you personally with your title and surname.
 If your personal details change, let us know so we can update our records and contact you as soon as possible if we suspect your account is being abused.
-You can make any changes at Online Card Services.
+If you have a credit card, you can make any changes at Online Card Services.
+If you have a loan account, to update your details call us on 0330 678 1430.
+We’re here to help 8am to 10pm, 7 days a week.
+Standard network charges may apply.

 - If you move house (even temporarily), tell your bank, credit card and utility providers.
 You might like to use the Royal Mail Redirection service.
 Also tell your providers if you change your work, home or mobile telephone numbers.